-In Chapter 13, nearly all debtors are able to keep their home and car.
-In Chapter 7, you can keep your home and car if your equity does not exceed the exemption limits and you are able to maintain the payments.
+In Chapter 13, nearly all debtors can keep their home and car.
+In Chapter 7, you can keep your home and car if your equity does not exceed the exemption limits and you can maintain the payments.
 An attorney can review your unique scenario and give you a better idea of what you can expect to keep.

 Unsecured debt such as credit card bills, medical bills, and personal debt can be discharged through bankruptcy.
 It will either be discharged completely or you may need to repay a portion of the debt.

 Many people are afraid that filing for bankruptcy can ruin their credit scores.
 While bankruptcy will lower your score and stay on your report for several years, most people who are in debt already have low scores due to the outstanding debt.
 Doing nothing about the debt will only make your credit score worse.